 - air interface standards (for basic tag-to-reader data communication)

 - interoperability between applications and RFID systems

-There are several standards bodies involved in the development and definition of RFID technologies including the International Organisation of Standardisation (ISO).
+There are several standards bodies involved in the development and definition of RFID technologies including the International Organization of Standardization (ISO).

 More useful information can be found here: